 Gum Disease Is Harmful to Your Health and Teeth

-It's important to know how harmful gum disease is to your health and smile.
-Infected gums are the number one reason for tooth loss, and this bacterial infection has been connected to other effects on your health as well.
+It’s essential to know how harmful gum disease is to your health and smile.
+Infected gums are the number one reason for tooth loss.
+This bacterial infection has been connected to other effects on your health.
 Common symptoms are shifting teeth or bleeding gums while brushing.
 There may be no signs until the problem is advanced and severe.
 This may mean surgery to keep your teeth.
-During the earlier stages of the infection, nonsurgical methods work very well to reverse the problem, so we advise, at the first signs of infection, to come in to our office.
+During the earlier stages of the infection, nonsurgical methods work very well to reverse the problem, so we advise, at the first signs of infection, to come into our office.

 Other Health Problems from Gum Disease

 Medical research has linked gum disease to life-threatening health problems such as stroke, heart disease, and diabetes.
 Dentists are very concerned about this bacterial infection that travels through the bloodstream and affects vital organs to initiate or worsen other health problems.
 As the American Dental Association has estimated that over three-quarters of the adult population suffers from gum infections, this problem has reached a percentage that can qualify as a national epidemic.